allinbits/cosmos-cash/docs/Explanation/ADR/adr-007-root-of-trust.md

 ### Backwards Compatibility

-This is a new module so backward compatibility is not a concern.
+This new module is backward compatible.

 ### Positive